MicrosoftDocs/win32/desktop-src/cossdk/designing-for-availability.md

 ---
-Description: 'Availability is the ability of an application to tolerate failures in server resources.' ms.assetid: '5d9a8216-a568-4443-b94f-1b2f2827a4be'
+Description: Availability is the ability of an application to tolerate failures in server resources. ms.assetid: 5d9a8216-a568-4443-b94f-1b2f2827a4be
-title: Designing for Availability
+title: Designing for Availability ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Designing for Availability